18 Conservation of Momentum: Momentum Equation

 and the reduced form for the assumptions made that the flow is steady, compressible and inviscid, leads to

-The flow can also be assumed to be one-dimensional, so the flow properties can change only in one dimension and this makes the problem easier.
+The flow can also be assumed to be one-dimensional, so the flow properties can change only in one dimension and this assumption makes the problem easier.
+Therefore, the left-hand side of the equation can be written as

 Also, continuity of the flow means that

-and finally the reaction force is
+and so, finally, the reaction force is

 A static thrust stand is being designed for testing a jet engine.
 The following conditions are expected for a typical test: intake air velocity = 200 m/s, exhaust gas velocity = 500 m/s, intake cross-section area = 1 m, intake static pressure = -22.5 kPa (= 78.5 kPa absolute), intake static temperature = 268K, exhaust static pressure = 0 kPa (101 kPa absolute).
 Estimate the thrust reaction force to design the test stand to carry if it must have a safety factor of 3.